mshabins/digital-cv/README.md

 ## SUMMARY
-- Researcher in atmospheric chemistry with 7+ years of experience in air quality research, field measurements, and data analysis.
+- Atmospheric chemist with 7+ years of experience in geoscientific data analysis of atmospheric trace gases, including NMHCs and halocarbons, using field measurements and statistical tools.
-- Led and collaborated on multiple research projects investigating Non-Methane Hydrocarbons (NMHCs), halocarbon emissions, and nocturnal oxidant chemistry in the Indo-Gangetic Plain.
+- Led and collaborated on multiple research projects involving geoscientific data analysis of atmospheric trace gases (NMHCs and halocarbons), with a focus on emission characterization and oxidation chemistry in the Indo-Gangetic Plain, one of the most under-sampled regions globally.
-- Proficient in operating and maintaining advanced analytical instruments, including TD-GC-FID/ECD, CHARON-PTR-ToF-MS, and other trace gas analyzers, for volatile organic compound (VOC) and trace gas measurements.
+- Experienced in atmospheric trace gas observations and data analysis, including measurement-based emission characterization using advanced instrumentation (TD-GC-FID/ECD, PTR-ToF-MS, PTR-QMS).
 - Published multiple first-author and co-author papers in high-impact peer-reviewed journals.
-- Experienced in teaching, mentoring, and scientific outreach, with a strong track record of organizing academic and cultural events.
+- Skilled in Python, R, and atmospheric data workflows, with growing expertise in emission estimation and model–measurement integration.
-- Committed to advancing atmospheric chemistry research and contributing to global air pollution mitigation through interdisciplinary collaboration.
+- Interested in applying observational constraints to improve greenhouse gas emission estimates, particularly for halogenated species (HFCs).

 ## EDUCATION
 - **Ph.D. in Atmospheric Sciences** (Jan 2019 - Jun 2025) - Indian Institute of Science Education and Research  [(IISER)](http://www.iisermohali.ac.in/) Mohali, India.
 Supervisor- Prof. Vinayak Sinha.\